Sunilvemareddy/aiworld/README.txt

 =================

 Files created:
-- AIworld_index.html   (the site; rename to index.html if you like)
+- index.html   (the site; rename to index.html if you like)
-- sample_data.json     (example JSON to place as data.json)
 - README.md            (this file)

 How to "club" your Perplexity JSON + Gemini images into this site